 We can use some of the same facts from our previous example, but changing the dates on when you took specific actions can radically alter the outcome.
 Assume the following:

 - ISOs Granted: 1,000

 As a result, the gain equal to the bargain element, $60,000, is taxed as ordinary income.
 The remaining gain from the market price at exercise to the final sales price will be taxed as a capital gain.
 In our scenario, it works out to be a short-term capital gain of $20,000.
-In total, you’ll owe $80,000 in taxes in this disqualifying disposition.
+In the year you sell your shares, you’ll report $80,000 of income that is subject to tax for this disqualifying disposition.

-Don’t Discount the Disqualifying Disposition on Your ISOs Just Yet
+Don’t Discount the Disqualifying Disposition on Your Incentive Stock Options Just Yet.

 From a tax standpoint, a qualifying disposition at long-term capital gains treatment is better than a disqualifying disposition that results in ordinary income.
 This tax planning opportunity is one reason many will attempt to meet the qualifying disposition standard.

-But you have to remember that meeting the qualifying standard means a longer holding period on your exercised ISOs.
+But you have to remember that meeting the qualifying standard means a longer holding period on your exercised incentive stock options.

 Holding company stock, or any single stock position, is a risk/reward tradeoff that should be considered in the scope of a larger financial plan — and depending on your situation, it may not be worth the risk in exchange for better tax treatment (especially if you need to diversify away from a large holding of a single stock, especially one tied to your company).

 For those who value diversification over concentration risk or tax opportunity, trying to chase a qualifying disposition might not be a wise move.
 There’s the potential to get a preferential tax treatment — but that’s not the only factor in play when considering what’s best for you.

 A disqualifying disposition may actually make more sense for you, depending on your goals and overall financial strategy.